zzhou007/links/links.md

 It allows organization of the filesystem in amazing ways.

 ###Whats the Difference Between Hard and Soft Links?
-Simply hard links share the same inode while soft links have sepperate inodes.
+Hard links share the same inode while soft links have sepperate inodes.
 You can create soft links across filesystems.
 Hard links can only be created in the same filesystem.
 You can not hard link directories.